oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 So in a thread-per-request model, the throughput will be limited by the number of OS threads available, which depends on the number of physical cores/threads available on the hardware.
 To work around this, you have to use shared thread pools or asynchronous concurrency, both of which have their drawbacks.
 Thread pools have many limitations, like thread leaking, deadlocks, resource thrashing, etc. Asynchronous concurrency means you must adapt to a more complex programming style and handle data races carefully.
 There are also chances for memory leaks, thread locking, etc.

-Another common use case is parallel processing or multi-threading.
-To avoid data races, you must ensure thread synchronization when executing a parallel task distributed over multiple threads.
+Another common use case is parallel processing or multi-threading, where you might split a task into subtasks across multiple threads.
+Here you have to write solutions to avoid data corruption and data races.
+In some cases, you must also ensure thread synchronization when executing a parallel task distributed over multiple threads.
 The implementation becomes even more fragile and puts a lot more responsibility on the developer to ensure there are no issues like thread leaks and cancellation delays.

-Project Loom aims to fix these issues in the current concurrency model by introducing two new features: *virtual threads* and *structured concurrency*.
+Project Loom aims to fix these issues in the current concurrency model by introducing two new features: _virtual threads_ and _structured concurrency_.

 ### Virtual threads